111 #swissaiweeks #bern

 Habemus Apertus

-Complementing the launch events from the Swiss AI Initiative, we had a challenge that was completely Apertus-generated, based on the description of our hackathon.
-It was spoken out by an AI voice from ElevenLabs, on stage (representatively) a small Otto DIY open-source robot.
-That was quite a nerdy moment at the end of the presentations, even if a team didn't form around the idea.
-Perhaps next year, when we get a more expressive robot as your coach and fun mechanical team-mate, this type of AI challenge will have a chance 🤖
+Complementing the launch events from the Swiss AI Initiative, we had a challenge that was completely Apertus-generated, based on the description of our hackathon on Dribdat.
+It was spoken out by an AI voice from ElevenLabs, on stage represented by a small Otto DIY open-source robot.
+That was an enjoyable nerd-moment at the end of the presentations, even if a team didn't form around the idea.
+Perhaps next year, when we get a more expressive robot as your coach and mechanical team-mate 🦾🤖

 While several of the mentioned data sources were hallucinated (m4cite ?
 Erasmus+ ?), the contact information at the end reads like an Easter egg from the designers, inviting hackers to connect with improvement suggestions – the hackathon providing an excellent venue to draw attention and new recruits.

 Indeed, the Habemus Apertus challenge was something that you could say was in the background of all our projects.
-The new Swiss-made LLM model is a big deal: you can read all about it in my earlier blog post, including instructions of how to get it running on different services and your hardware.
-We were fortunate to have the expert guidance in this of Prof. Marcel Gygli (presentation, slides) in a tech session on Thursday.
+You can read all about the new Swiss-made LLM model in my earlier blog post, including instructions of how to get it running on different services and your hardware.
+We were fortunate to have the expert guidance at the hackathon of Prof. Marcel Gygli (presentation, slides), who joined us for a tech session on Thursday.

 Prompt Buskers